trufi-association/trufi-server-cities/README.md

 ## Concept

 This repository contains a bunch of service „modules“.
 Each "module" has a specified job and contains a README.
 In order to host multiple apps we also introduce the concept of a "city".
 Each city has a config in `./config` directory and can have a different set of "modules" enabled.
 For example: city 'Germany-Hamburg' can have the modules `tileserver`, `photon` and `otp` enabled.
 Another city 'Bolivia-Cochabamba' can have the modules `tileserver` and `otp` enabled.
 You see here is `photon` missing and that is completely ok.
 Cities are strictly taken apart from each other.
-They only share the same nginx instance and the same project name.
+They only share the same nginx instance, the same project name and the same network.

 ## Config